Imperialism: The Dark Continent review

 Imperialism: The Dark Continent Review

-Imperialism: The Dark Continent is an app by Gamenesis.
+Imperialism: The Dark Continent is an app designed by Gamenesis.
 Imperialism: The Dark Continent was first published on .
-It is currently available on the following platforms: Steam.
+The app is currently available on the following platforms: Steam.

 You are in 1870s.
 The New World and Asia are divided among the European colonizers.
 There is only one continent, which mysterious depths still have never witnessed the presence of any European traveler.
 But everything will change very soon.
 The Scramble for Africa is just about to start.